jruponen/spark_tutorials/README.md

 Now that you have Apache Spark service up and running, associated with an Object Storage, you may continue to tutorials.

-##TUTORIAL 1: "Getting Started on Notebooks with Precipitation Analysis"
+##TUTORIAL 1: Getting Started on Notebooks with Precipitation Analysis

 In this tutorial, you'll learn the very basics of using Spark to analyze data with Jupyter Notebooks, using iPython language.
 ("Scala" is another language option with Spark that you can learn in other tutorials later on).